jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 HackerOne
 In fact, bug bounty is truly a last line of defense because it covers all of your assets in production.
-Top programs use bug bounty as a compassa tool to help navigate an attack surface to find gaps in security testing coverage.
+Top programs use bug bounty as a compass—a tool to help navigate an attack surface to find gaps in security testing coverage.
 Top\-tier security teams leverage bounty programs as a performance monitoring system